By Sam Jones | May 25, 2017

-At Worx we’ve had the pleasure of working with all walks of life and diversity in both personality types and industries.
+At Worx, we’ve had the pleasure of working with all walks of life and diversity in both personality types and industries.
 We’ve learned that along with natural chemistry, a defined set of expectations from both parties makes for a progressive and highly enjoyable workflow.
-Three commonalities that we’ve found to be consistent between our most successful projects and ongoing relationships have been trust, good communication and value in our efforts.
+Three commonalities that we’ve found to be consistent with our most successful projects and ongoing relationships have trust, good communication and value in our efforts.

-In every kick-off meeting with a new client we always ask, “What does good communication look like to you?”
-Right away we set the expectation that we, as a team, will communicate with our clients often and in the style they receive best– whether in-person, via email or a good ol’ fashioned phone call.
+In every kick-off meeting with a new client, we always ask, “What does good communication look like to you?”
+Right away we set the expectation that we, as a team, will communicate with our clients often and in the style, they receive best– whether in-person, via email or a good old-fashioned phone call.
 During a project, this is one key factor that can affect budgets and shift timelines the most.
-Projects where we’ve lacked solid communication with a client have often lead to the project surpassing budget and timelines, usually adding in confusion because conversations were picked up and dropped so many times.
+Projects, where we’ve lacked solid communication with a client, have often lead to the project surpassing budget and timelines, usually adding in confusion because conversations were picked up and dropped so many times.
 By having steady communication, we can keep everything rolling smoothly.

 Think of it this way, if while working on a project there’s trust and communication but no value, you probably won’t see the purpose in successful marketing, therefore stay inside the box, only to keep getting the same results.

-If there’s communication and value but no trust, this leads to too many hands in the pot, and eventually, the initial vision will become diluted- leaving the end result a muddled version of what the project was intended to be.
+If there are communication and value but no trust, this leads to too many hands in the pot, and eventually, the initial vision will become diluted- leaving the end result a muddled version of what the project was intended to be.

-If there’s trust and value but a lack of good communication, the project will go over time and over budget, which effects all parties involved.
+If there are trust and value but a lack of good communication, the project will go over time and over budget, which affects all parties involved.